transkatgirl/Tapestry-Loom/README.md

 If you are experiencing an issue not listed here or in this [repository's active issues](https://github.com/transkatgirl/Tapestry-Loom/issues), please file an issue so that it can be fixed.

 ## Getting started

+> [!IMPORTANT]
+> This is a work in progress; Please make backups and report any bugs that you find.

 ### Binary releases